Math

 For this, we will split the capital in a next way:

-Initially ww =50%, but in a {Calibration} section, we will adjust this parameter to react to the different market conditions, based on the current and expected implied volatility.
+Initially =50%, but in a {Calibration} section, we will adjust this parameter to react to the different market conditions, based on the current and expected implied volatility.

 The next step is to calculate the boundaries in which we want to provide liquidity.
 For the ETH-USDC pool it will be:

-Where EthUsdcis the current ETH/USDC price, TS is the tick spacing of the ETH-USDC pool (60), EthUsdcLT and EthUsdcUT is the lower and upper range thresholds.
+is the tick spacing of the ETH-USDC pool (60), EthUsdcLT

 For the oSQTH-ETH pool the boundaries will be:

-In the same way, the OsqthEth is the current oSQTH/ETH price, TS is the tick spacing of the oSQTH-ETH pool (60), OsqthEthLT and OsqthEthUT is the lower upper range thresholds.
+is the tick spacing of the oSQTH-ETH pool (60), OsqthEthLT

 Then we can calculate liquidities, which we will get by providing value to the desired LP range: